fastfony/fastfony/README.md

 For more advanced options, refer to [the documentation of _template sync_](https://github.com/coopTilleuls/template-sync#template-sync).

-## Contribute

-You can contribute to Fastfony by creating a pull request on the GitHub repository.

-This repository use the git plugin [git-flow](https://github.com/nvie/gitflow), so please create your feature branch from the `develop` branch and install [git-flow](https://git-flow.readthedocs.io/fr/latest/index.html).

-The Conventional Commits specification is a lightweight convention on top of commit messages.
-Fastfony uses it.
-You can find more information on the [Conventional Commits website](https://www.conventionalcommits.org/en/v1.0.0/).

 ## Special thanks

 Without the following projects, Fastfony would not exist: